OneMeanDragon/dbPlug/README.md

 ```
 When making a Menu for your plugin, if you leave the SubMenu LPCSTR as "", your MenuProc address will be
 linked to ThisPluginMenu LPCSTR.
+RemoveMenu added and an example of loading the menu and unloading the menu, int the initializer / terminator.

-Working on the removal functions #AT THE MOMENT#
+Working on eating twinkies #AT THE MOMENT#

 All incoming info from IRC is there currently I havent un-messified the switches, if more data is needed,
 aka extended names etc. ask, youll get it sooner rather than later.